-- Habitats identified in Natural England's Priority Habitat Inventory, comprising traditional orchards and woodland, and which are also important to the biodiversity of the Area (policy TAR2). - The River Frome and associated floodplain, together with other watercourses and ponds. - Public rights of way. - Trees, hedgerows and other natural areas, and including the "Tarrington Oak" triangle of highway verge to the east, adjacent to the A438. - 7.8 Development should incorporate new green infrastructure where possible.
-This could include: - The use of sustainable drainage systems to manage surface water run-off and flood risk whilst also delivering benefits to wildlife and green space. - The specification of features such as green roofs and walls, and of native species in planting schemes. - The creation of new habitats, habitat enhancements and other measures supporting wildlife, particularly where such provision serves to link existing features to enhance the green infrastructure network. - 7.9 The following policy seeks to protect existing and enable the creation of new green infrastructure.
+- 7.8 There are many other natural assets in the Plan area which deserve protection as elements of green infrastructure.
+This is a collective term for open spaces and other natural features which together deliver a wide range of environmental and quality of life benefits.
+These include access to open countryside and natural spaces, opportunities for active travel, flood risk management, and contributing to biodiversity, culture and heritage.
+The Plan Area is in a strategic green infrastructure corridor linking Hereford and Ledbury, identified in the County's Green Infrastructure Strategy.
+12 As well as the local green spaces identified in policy TAR13, other local components of green infrastructure are: - Habitats identified in Natural England's Priority Habitat Inventory, comprising traditional orchards and woodland, and which are also important to the biodiversity of the Area (policy TAR2). - The River Frome and associated floodplain, together with other watercourses and ponds. - Public rights of way. - Trees, hedgerows, and roadside verges including the "Tarrington Oak" triangle to the east, adjacent to the A438. - 7.9 Development should incorporate new green infrastructure where possible.
+This could include: - The use of sustainable drainage systems to manage surface water run-off and flood risk whilst also delivering benefits to wildlife and green space. - The specification of features such as green roofs and walls, and of native species in planting schemes. - The creation of new habitats, habitat enhancements and other measures supporting wildlife, particularly where such provision serves to link existing features to enhance the green infrastructure network. - 7.10 The following policy seeks to protect existing and enable the creation of new green infrastructure.
 It is recognised that individual features have an intrinsic value and are also likely to perform a network function, for example by connecting or acting as a stepping stone between other features and habitats.
 The policy is designed to complement Local Plan Core Strategy policy LD3 Green infrastructure and support the wider green infrastructure network and strategic corridor.